Ziumper/Templodocs/README.md

 # Templodocs

 A sacred tool for documents templates.
 So far you can use it to:
-* generate word document from tempo csv files
+* generate word document from tempo jira csv files

 ## Usage